We’ve revamped our color system

 |Use for colors that don't have any specific meaning tied to them.
 You should be able to exchange one accent color for another, and the experience would remain unchanged. |

-Accent colors: gray, red, green, blue, yellow, orange, teal, purple, and magenta.
+Accent colors: gray, red, green, blue, yellow, orange, teal, purple, magenta, and lime.

 |Use for UI elements that sit on bold emphasis backgrounds.|